 - Discoloration.
 There’s a difference between outward staining of the enamel, which can usually be brightened with whitening solutions, and staining deep within the tooth from various causes.
 While there are techniques to bleach “intrinsic” staining, a crown provides another option for covering a heavily discolored tooth for a more attractive appearance.

 - Excessive Wear.
 We all experience some teeth wearing as we age; but grinding or clenching habits can accelerate that wear and shorten teeth, resulting in a prematurely aged look.
 Crowns restore worn teeth to a more normal length that can take “years” off your smile.

-If you would like more information on crown restorations, please contact us or schedule an appointment for a consultation.
+If you would like more information on crown restorations, please contact our Kansas City dentist office and schedule an appointment for a consultation.